fhellwig/pkgconfig/README.md

 The following two environment variables change the default config option.

 1. The `NODE_CONFIG_DIR` environment variable changes the default config directory unless explicitly specified by the options.
 2. The `NODE_ENV` environment variable changes the default config filename (basename) unless explicitly specified by the options.
+If this is an absolute path, then the `NODE_CONFIG_DIR` value is ignored.

 #### Notes: